 Flight disruptions continue amid India-Pak tensions

-Air India and IndiGo have announced the cancellation of flights to and from several key cities near the India-Pakistan border for Tuesday.
+New Delhi: Air India and IndiGo have announced the cancellation of flights to and from several key cities near the India-Pakistan border for...

 New Delhi: Air India and IndiGo have announced the cancellation of flights to and from several key cities near the India-Pakistan border for Tuesday.